 Trauma is the body’s natural response after accidents, burns, or even feline fights.
 Often the cat suffers major cuts, lacerations, or fractured bones.
 The poor cat stays disoriented for a while and usually drools.
 Especially if its jaw is among the injured parts.

-An ounce of prevention is worth a pound of cure, and that’s why it’s important to take every necessary step towards keeping your cat healthy.
+An ounce of prevention is worth a pound of cure, and that’s why it’s important to take every necessary step toward keeping your cat healthy.
 Here are a few of these.

 - Routine visits to the veterinarian clinic every year are a must-do.
 And the duration could go down to six months for very young kittens or aging cats.